 Consider the following:

-- Someone can’t fall asleep
+- Can’t fall asleep

-- Someone can’t stay asleep
+- Falls asleep but can’t stay asleep

-- Someone struggles to wake up
+- Struggles to wake up

-- Someone works the night shift
+- Works the night shift

 What do you do?
 This article is the first of many when it comes to sleep regulation and enhancement, so it won’t cover everything.
 There are obviously numerous circumstances that need to be addressed, but we’ll narrow it down to those 4 for now.
 Let’s break down each of them.